 California has continued to pursue extensive climate change policies.
 On September 8, 2016, former Governor Jerry Brown signed Senate Bill (SB) 32, which extends the state's target to reduce GHG emissions.
-The Bill mandates a 40 percent reduction in GHG emissions below 1990 levels by 2030 and essentially builds upon the Assembly Bill (AB) 32 GHG reduction target to reduce GHG to 1990 levels by 2020.
-To achieve the SB 32 reductions, the plan is to increase renewable energy use, improve energy efficiency, get more zero emissions vehicles on California's roadways, and curb emissions from key industries (State of California 2019).
-By 2017, California's emissions were already below the 2020 target; however, the rate of reductions must continue to decrease to reach the SB 32 target by 2030 (Petek 2020).
+SB 32 mandates a 40 percent reduction in GHG emissions below 1990 levels by 2030 and essentially builds upon the Assembly Bill (AB) 32 GHG reduction target to reduce GHG to 1990 levels by 2020.
+To achieve the SB 32 reductions, the plan is to increase renewable energy use, improve energy efficiency, get more zero emissions vehicles on California's roadways, and curb emissions from key industries (State of California, 2019).
+By 2017, California's emissions were already below the 2020 target; however, the rate of reductions must continue to decrease to reach the SB 32 target by 2030 (Petek, 2020).

 In addition, SB 350 increases California's renewable electricity procurement goal from 33 percent by 2020 to 50 percent by 2030.
 This will increase the use of Renewables Portfolio Standard eligible resources, including solar, wind, biomass, geothermal, and others.
 SB 350 requires the state to double statewide energy efficiency savings in electricity and natural gas end uses by 2030.
 To help ensure these goals are met and GHG emission reductions are realized, large utilities will be required to develop and submit Integrated Resource Plans (IRP).
-These IRPs will detail how each utility will meet their customers resource needs, reduce GHG emissions, and ramp up the deployment of clean energy resources (CEC 2019).
+The IRPs will detail how each utility will meet their customers resource needs, reduce GHG emissions, and ramp up the deployment of clean energy resources (CEC, 2019).

-California's long-germ goal is to become carbon neutral by 2045, following Executive Order (EO) B-55-18 by Governor Gavin Newsom and the passage of SB 100 (CARB 2019).
+California's long-germ goal is to become carbon neutral by 2045, following Executive Order (EO) B-55-18 by Governor Gavin Newsom and the passage of SB 100 (CARB, 2019).

 Energy generated by the Bishop Creek Project displaces energy that would otherwise be generated by gas-fired units.
 Currently, aside from power generated by its own sources, SCE purchases the power needed to serve its customers from qualifying facilities, independent power producers, the California Independent System Operator, the California Department of Water Resources (under contracts with other third parties), and other utilities.
 If Bishop Creek Project is not relicensed, SCE would need to obtain replacement low-GHG emitting energy supplies to comply with SB 32.
-SCE is already attempting to purchase more energy from clean renewable resources to meet state of California renewable portfolio standards.